surizom/skilltrack/docs/good-practices.md

 - Nested ternaries should **absolutely never** be used (``condition ? secondCondition ?
 A : B : C``).

 - Dead code should be deleted at the earliest opportunity.

+- The names of variables, functions, parameters, identifiers, regular front-end files should be written in ``lowerCamelCase``.

+- The names of classes, java files, react components and their files should be written in ``PascalCase``.

+- The names of constants should be written in ``UPPER_SNAKE_CASE``.

+- Whitespaces must be used to improve the readability of code.
+In particular, blank lines should be inserted between logical groups of operations.